callstack/linaria/docs/BABEL_PRESET.md

 # `linaria/babel` preset

+__If you use Webpack__, we highly recommend to add `linaria/loader` to your JS rule in Webpack config.
+It supports the same options as the preset.
+For more information go [here](./BUNDLERS_INTEGRATION.md#loader).

+---

 In order to have styles in `css` tagged template literals evaluated and extracted you need to add the `linaria/babel` preset to your Babel configuration.

 `.babelrc`: